-The Law Center subscribes to Westlaw, Lexis/Nexis, Fastcase, Making of Modern Law, HeinOnline, Bloomberg Law, Legal Trac, and U.S. Supreme Court Records & Briefs digital collections.
+The Law Center subscribes to Westlaw, Lexis/Nexis, Fastcase, Making of Modern Law, HeinOnline, Bloomberg Law, Legal Trac, PLI Plus, and U.S. Supreme Court Records & Briefs digital collections.
 Training sessions are provided for faculty and students in the proper use of these computerized legal research systems.
+The law library also provides access to an extensive collection of e-textbooks and study aids for students and faculty.

-The library occupies a more than 30,000 square ft. area, which includes study rooms, two computer labs, and a civil rights and human rights collection.
+The library occupies a more than 30,000 square ft. area which includes study rooms, a computer lab, and a civil rights and human rights collection.

 Cooperative arrangements with the Louisiana State University Law Center Library provide access to one of the largest Anglo-American and civil law resource collections in the southern region.
-Interlibrary loans from other libraries can be made through the Spellman Law Library.
+Interlibrary loans from other libraries can be made through the Oliver B. Spellman Law Library.